 The Coot window should look something like this:

-Files that you want to open in Coot can also be passed as command line arguments:
+Files that you want to open in Coot can sometimes be passed as command line arguments:

 PDB and mmCIF format coordinate files can be opened in this way, as well as MTZ files from programs such as REFMAC where the column labels for the 2mFo-DFc and mFo-DFc maps are known.
-Instead, we will open our files manually.
+Instead, we will open our files from inside Coot.
 Choose

 coot refined_model.pdb refined_mode.mtz